 SAILBOAT MTB ADVENTURE

-A 5 DAYS ALL MOUNTAIN EXPLORATION TOUR ON A SAILBOAT IN THE WEST FJORDS OF ICELAND.
+A 6 DAY ALL MOUNTAIN SPECIAL WOMEN TOUR ON A SAILBOAT IN THE WEST FJORDS OF ICELAND.
 THIS IS ONE OF THE COUNTRY’S MOST EXCEPTIONAL AREAS THAT OFFERS ENDLESS OUTDOOR PURSUITS IN ITS REMOTE MOUNTAINS, SHELTERED FJORDS AND BAYS.

 The area is virtually inaccessible.
 There are no roads in the nature reserve of Hornstrandir — the only way to venture there is by boat.
 Due to its remote location, it is very possible to stay there for days without meeting a single soul.
 Doing so, you will discover the essence of remote Iceland.
 The fjords are deep and dramatic, with marine and aviary life abound, and an abundance of silence and unexplored landscapes for the curious and adventurous explorer.
 The Expedition sailboat, Arktika, is our movable backcountry hut and awaits us every day with gourmet meals, warm and comfortable bunks and friendly conversation.